 On May 8, 2018, we entered into the Bridge Credit Agreement, with aggregate commitments of \$30.85 billion with, among others, JPMorgan Chase Bank N.A., Sumitomo Mitsui Banking Corporation and MUFG Bank, Ltd. The commitments under the Bridge Credit Agreement were reduced by the amount of commitments under the Term Loan Credit Agreement described below of \$7.5 billion and further reduced by \$4.5 billion upon the signing of the ¥500.0 billion SSTL described below.
-The commitments under the Bridge Credit Agreement are expected to be further reduced by reference to the amount of the Notes and the Potential Future Notes, and we expect to continue to reduce or refinance such commitments through the pursuit of a range of financing options, including additional senior or other borrowings.
+The commitments under the Bridge Credit Agreement are expected to be further reduced by reference to the amount of the Notes and the Potential

+Future Notes, and we expect to continue to reduce or refinance such commitments through the pursuit of a range of financing options, including additional senior or other borrowings.
 The Bridge Credit Agreement includes mandatory prepayment and cancellation provisions, which would be triggered by such financing options, as well as by asset sales and equity issuances (in each case subject to customary exceptions).
 The proceeds of the Bridge Credit Agreement, if drawn upon, will be used primarily to fund the cash portion of the consideration payable to Shire shareholders in connection with the Shire Acquisition, as well as to pay a portion of related expenses and to refinance a portion of the existing indebtedness of Shire and its subsidiaries.
 The Bridge Credit Agreement is unsecured.
 Two of the original four tranches under the Bridge Credit Agreement have been fully reduced.
-One of the remaining two tranches under the Bridge Credit Agreement, which we expect to reduce fully following the issuance of the Notes and the Potential Future Notes, has a maturity of 364 days from the date, following the day after completion of the Shire Acquisition, when all conditions precedent to drawing under the Bridge Credit Agreement are satisfied or waived in accordance with the terms of the Bridge Credit Agreement.
+One of the remaining two tranches under the Bridge Credit Agreement, which we expect to reduce fully following the day after completion of the Shire Acquisition, when all conditions precedent to drawing under the Bridge Credit Agreement are satisfied or waived in accordance with the terms of the Bridge Credit Agreement.
 The remaining tranche has a maturity of 90 days following such date.